About Our Authors

 Threat Intelligence Analyst

-Terrance DeJesus joined Solutionary as an Information Security Analyst during his Internship program at Pittsburgh Technical Institute and is now a dedicated Threat Intelligence Analyst on the Security Engineering Research Team (SERT).
-With a deep interest in taking scrambled puzzle pieces and developing them into actionable information, Terrance continues to broaden his knowledge, skills and abilities in packet and log analysis, Python and strategic threat intelligence.
-He holds the CompTIA Security + certification.
+Terrance DeJesus joined NTT Security as an Information Security Analyst during his Internship program at Pittsburgh Technical College and is now a dedicated Cyber Threat Intelligence Analyst on the Security Engineering Research Team (SERT).
+With a deep interest in taking scrambled puzzle pieces and developing them into actionable information, Terrance continues to broaden his knowledge, skills and abilities in packet and log analysis, Python, malware analysis, data analysis, and tactical threat intelligence.
+He holds the SANS GSEC and CompTIA Security + certifications.

 With over 10 years of information security experience, Tim has held security and management roles across multiple industries including healthcare, government, retail, education and manufacturing.